 In May 2015, a team of 3 WildWorks artists embarked on a two-week research trip; day-by-day the city unfolded itself before their eyes.
 In this place where hope seems to be long gone for some, there are others who are fighting with art, expression, memory and dreams, for a better future.
 They walked the streets, meeting and speaking with all, and exploring what is at the heart of the Medina.

 There are many places in the Medina that appear lost, or forgotten.
 There are gaps.
 The artists were shown condemned palaces, secret gardens and sealed warehouses.
 But it is the image of one particular building that stays with them.
 A tall, wide wall with bricked in doors and windows.
 In the centre, a curious feature signposts the building’s former use: twin ticket booths crowned by graceful arches remain.

 Here is the thread of an idea.
 An idea for the ‘Cinema of Dreams’.

-A team of 4 artists will be returning for the Biennale in November 2015 to create a dream cinema that will feature a soundscape of memories and a projection of film montages, working with local artists and volunteers, adults and school children, on the themes of the ‘Dream of Cinema’, the ‘Dream of Tunis through the Eye of the Camera’, and the ‘Children’s Dream’.
+A team of 4 artists returned to the Biennale in November 2015 to create a dream cinema that featured a soundscape of memories and a projection of film montages, working with local artists and volunteers, adults and school children, on the themes of the ‘Dream of Cinema’, the ‘Dream of Tunis through the Eye of the Camera’, and the ‘Children’s Dream’.